crumbl3d/Sphax-Thaumcraft-Patch/STATUS.md

 #Completed Textures
-__NOTE:__ This list may not be up to date and can miss some textures that has already been done.
-You should look at the folder structure for more complete list.
+__NOTE:__ This list may not be up to date so you should look at the folder structure for a more complete list.

 ##Aspects
  * aspects.psd